realodix/php-utility/readme.md

 [![Tests](https://github.com/realodix/php-utility/actions/workflows/tests.yml/badge.svg)](https://github.com/realodix/php-utility/actions/workflows/tests.yml)
 [![GitHub license](https://img.shields.io/github/license/realodix/php-utility)](/LICENSE)

+> :warning: This project has been abandoned.
+Therefore this repository is unmaintained and will not get any further changes!

 Collection of various PHP utility functions.

 In package realodix/php-utility you will find a set of useful classes for everyday use: